 Our Board of Directors

-What we are able to do today is due in large part to the dedication and support of women and men who contribute their time, experience, networks and so much more to our mission and work in the community.
+Assisting victims and survivors in the community is accomplished in large part through the dedication and support of volunteers, women and men who contribute their time, experience and so much more to fulfilling our mission.
 The term for WCSC board membership is three years, with elections held at annual meetings.

-Our board of directors are actively involved in overall management, policy setting and long-range planning for the organization, as well as selection and supervision of the leadership for daily operations, and approving the hiring or promotion of managerial staff.
-All of our board members make financial contributions to the Women’s Coalition of St. Croix.
+Our board of directors is actively involved in executive management, policy setting and long-range planning for WCSC, as well as selection and supervision of our leadership for daily operations, and approving the hiring or promotion of managerial staff.
+All of our board members make financial contributions in support of WCSC’s mission.

-Captain Melbourne Adams is a retired member of the U.S. Virgin Islands Police Department.
-He has been volunteering with the WCSC from its beginnings, in various capacities.
-Captain Adams donated the installation of a satellite dish at Sojourner House.
-He also serves on a number of our event committees, including “Take Back the Night.”
+Captain Melbourne Adams is a retired member of the USVI Police Department.
+He has been volunteering with WCSC in various capacities since its creation.
+Captain Adams also serves on event committees, including “Take Back the Night.”
 Captain Adams is a recipient of our Hero Award, given to community members who have made significant contributions to domestic violence prevention.

 Lisa Harris Moorhead is an attorney for the Legislative Branch of the Virgin Islands government.
-She has supported WCSC’s mission with financial contributions over the past 20 years.
+She has supported WCSC’s mission in many ways over the past 20 years.

-Claire Roker worked for the Legislative Branch of the Virgin Islands government before retiring last year.
-She has been a long time supporter of WCSC.
-Her commitment to our cause ranges from financial support to acting as an ambassador for the organization in the community.
+Claire Roker worked for the Legislative Branch of the Virgin Islands government before her retirement.
+She has been a long-time supporter of WCSC.
+Her commitment to our mission ranges from financial support to acting as an ambassador for the organization in the community.